doughahn/doughahn.io/projects/developer/farmers-bank.md

 <figcaption>The interactive slider on the home page of the site dramatizes the message.</figcaption>
 </figure>

-Our design team deliberately chose a retro-modern font to encapsulate the building's fusion of historic and contemporary elements.
+Our design team deliberately chose a retro-modern font to encapsulate the building&rsquo;s fusion of historic and contemporary elements.
 Additionally, we placed the project in context by integrating pertinent local history, further enhancing the storytelling aspect of the website.

 <figure>
 <video autoplay loop muted playsinline poster="/farmers-bank-green-cover.webp">